bobnet/Joining-plates/README.md

 Joining-plates
 ==============

+PRE-PRODUCTION

-Extrusion joining plates for MakerBeam, MakerSlide, OpenBeam, OpenRail, V-Slot &amp; others.
+OpenSCAD,  joining plates for MakerBeam, MakerSlide, OpenBeam, OpenRail, V-Slot &amp; similar extrusions.

+Generated in perl this is sample output - as requested.